 - We require dogs and their human partners to have run at least a marathon together since 1 Jan 2017;

 - Dogs should be on a lead using a CaniX regulation waistbelt at all times;

 - Runners must clean up after their dog;

 - Runners with a dog must start at the back of the field.

-We’d like to remind dog owners that because the race is in early September there may be an increased risk of heat stress and they should make sure that they are familiar with the symptoms of canine overheating.
+We’d like to remind dog owners that because the race is in late April there may be an increased risk of heat stress and they should make sure that they are familiar with the symptoms of canine overheating.

 * Many household policies provide liability insurance for dogs as do many specific pet insurance policies.

 DEKA independent running store in Frome